Ee-Chee/Spiced-Academy-tabasco-curriculum/es6_class/README.md

 ### Scope

-Unlike function declarations, `class` declarations are not hoisted.
-Code that uses them must appear after the code that defines them.
+`class` declarations are not hoisted in the same manner as `function` declarations.
+Code that uses a class must appear after that class is defined.

 Classes use block scoping.